guerilla-di/tracksperanto/README.txt

 You can easily write a Tracksperanto import module - refer to Tracksperanto::Import::Base docs.
 Your importer will be configured with width and height of the comp that it is importing, and will get an IO object with the file that you are processing.
-The parse method should then an array of Tracksperanto::Tracker objects which are themselves arrays of Tracksperanto::Keyframe objects.
+The parse method should then return an array of Tracksperanto::Tracker objects which are themselves arrays of Tracksperanto::Keyframe objects.

 === Exporting your own formats